 Indirect Procurement

 Indirect procurement plays a crucial role in supporting a company's day-to-day operations by acquiring goods and services that are not directly utilized in the production process.
 This category encompasses a wide range of items, such as office supplies, maintenance services, and IT equipment, that are necessary for the smooth functioning of non-production activities.
-Effective management of indirect procurement helps organizations streamline their operational processes, enhance cost efficiency, and ensure the availability of essential resources across different departments.
+Effective management of indirect procurement helps organizations streamline their operational processes, enhance cost efficiency, and ensure the availability of essential resources across different procurement departments.

 The Corporate Procurement Process